psarando/shire-reckoning/Middle-earth-simulation.md

 So in this section I'm attempting to address questions like the following:

-* If all dates given in *The Lord of the Rings* are Shire Calendar dates, can the corresponding Gondor or Rivendell calendar dates in these simulations be considered cannon?
+* If all dates given in *The Lord of the Rings* are Shire Calendar dates, can the Gondor or Rivendell calendar dates corresponding to those Shire dates in these simulations be considered canon?
+  For example, it's canon that the Council of Elrond in III 3018 was on Winterfilth 25 by Shire Reckoning.
+  So is it also canon that it was Narquelië 25 in Gondor and Quellë 19 by the Reckoning of Rivendell?

-  In general, I think the corresponding Gondor dates for any specific Shire month and day given in the `Dates of Interest` list can be considered cannon, but only some Rivendell dates in III 3018 - 3019 (see below).
+  In general, I think the corresponding Gondor dates for any specific Shire month and day given in the [`Dates of Interest`](#dates-of-interest) list can be considered canon, but only some Rivendell dates in III 3018 - 3019 (see below).
+  So for this example, I would say that it is canon that the Council of Elrond in III 3018 was on Narquelië 25 in Gondor and Quellë 19 by the Reckoning of Rivendell.

 * Did the Shire Calendar make the same millennial leap-day adjustments in the same years as the Stewards' Reckoning calendar made its adjustments?

   [We can't be sure](#millennial-leap-years).

 * Was the Calendar of Imladris in the 137th loa of its 49th yén (i.e. its 7049th year) when the One Ring was destroyed?

   We don't know, but at least the Rivendell years in these simulations can help track the years elapsed since the first Year of the Sun in the First Age vs. Shire-reckoning, Second, Third, and Fourth Age years.

-So based on the details given in *The Lord of the Rings* Appendices, which I discussed in my [Shire Reckoning Notes](https://psarando.github.io/shire-reckoning/#shire-reckoning-notes) and in my [Rivendell Reckoning Notes](https://psarando.github.io/shire-reckoning/#rivendell-reckoning-notes), I would consider the following details as cannon in these simulations:
+So based on the details given in *The Lord of the Rings* Appendices, which I discussed in my [Shire Reckoning Notes](https://psarando.github.io/shire-reckoning/#shire-reckoning-notes) and in my [Rivendell Reckoning Notes](https://psarando.github.io/shire-reckoning/#rivendell-reckoning-notes), I would consider the following details as canon in these simulations:

 * None of the corresponding Gregorian dates.
-* As far as I know, the years and dates of events in the `Dates of Interest` list are cannon, unless marked with a `?` (also note [the exception to the specific dates in Iys 495](#dates-of-interest)).
+* As far as I know, the years and dates of events in the [`Dates of Interest`](#dates-of-interest) list are canon, unless marked with a `?` (also note [the exception to the specific dates in Iys 495](#dates-of-interest)).
-* All of the years of the Kings' and Stewards' Reckoning (with the exception of the [corresponding weekdays](#gondor-week-days)).
+* All of the dates in all the years of the Kings' and Stewards' Reckoning (with the exception of the [corresponding weekdays](#gondor-week-days)).
   Tolkien provided thorough details about the history of the calendars of Númenor and Gondor, including all the exceptions to the leap-year and leap-day rules